noInfoPath/noInfoPath-data/README.md

 > Passing a string when the entity is a SQL View is not allowed.

-### @method bulkload(data, progress)

-Returns an AngularJS Promise.
-Takes advantage of Promise.notify to report project of the bulkLoad operation.

 ### @method noUpsert(data)

 ### @method noClear()